-where $|E|$ is the number of edges and $|V|$ is the number of vertices in the graph.
-Another example illustrated in Fig.~\ref{CGLATT}(b) is the lattice topology, a $m\cross n$ dimension grid, whose edges increase linearly with the number of vertices in each dimension.
+Fig.~\ref{CGLATT}(b) illustrates the lattice topology, a $m\cross n$ dimension grid, whose edges increase linearly with the number of vertices in each dimension.
 The lattice topology is advantageous for accommodating multiple user pairs because it offers numerous routing options.
 However, it has a significant drawback in network optimization.
 As the network size increases, the shortest path becomes longer, which increases the path cost significantly.~\cite{rohde_2021},

-A tree topology shown in Fig.~\ref{CGLATT}(c) is an elementary topology characterised by depth and branching parameters.
+A tree topology shown in Fig.~\ref{CGLATT}(c) is an elementary topology characterized by depth and branching parameters.
 They are inherently acyclic and have only one path between two nodes.
 Its edges increase linearly with the number of vertices, but diameter scales logarithmically~\cite{rohde_2021},

 A major disadvantage of tree topology is its vulnerability to failure, which makes it unsuitable for multi-user quantum networks.
-On the other hand, thin trees have proven beneficial for studying path optimisation algorithms like asymmetric travelling salesman problems~\cite{Haji2018-lz}.
+On the other hand, thin trees have proven beneficial for studying path optimization algorithms like asymmetric traveling salesman problems~\cite{Haji2018-lz}.